replit/kaboom/doc/25-platformer.md

 })
 ```

 The `text()` function will be used to render a message on the screen to let the player know if they have won or lost the game.
-In either case, if the player presses any key on the keyboard, the game will switch to the initial scene which is the "game" scene, and the player will be able to restart the game.
+In either case, if the player presses any key on the keyboard, the game will switch to the initial `"game"` scene, and the player will be able to restart the game.

-Add this last line of code below the "win" scene to initiate the game with the "game" scene when the program starts.
+Add this line of code below the `"win"` scene to initiate the game with the `"game"` scene when the program starts:

 ```javascript
 go("game")